ma16/rpio/cc/Rpi/Pwm.md

 Highlights:
 * Two output channels.
-* Operates also as generic bit-serializer.
+* Operates also as generic serializer.
 * 16-word deep FIFO with 32-bit words.
 * DMA pacing.
 * Clock-manager.

+## Clock Rate

+Clock source and pre-scaler are configured by the [clock-manager](../Cm) peripheral (CM):
+* The Control register is CM_PWMCTL at address 7E10:10A0.
+* The Divider register is CM_PWMDIV at address 7E10:10A4.

+This enables effective clock-rates in a range of about 5 kHz to 125 MHz.

 ## Register Block